-Air fryers saves cooking time and make you a family kitchen all-star.
-Air frying is healthier and much easier to clean up after than deep frying, but the superior taste wins the day.
-With air frying, you typically use only a tablespoon or two of cooking oil or a few squirts of an oil-based cooking spray.
-We found super deals on air fryers from Instant Pot, Dash, Ninja, and more.
+This is a good week for excellent deals on air fryers.
+Air fryers use only a fraction of the cooking oil needed for deep frying.
+Often a few squirts of an oil-based cooking spray are all you’ll need.
+We found super deals on air fryers from Instant Pot, Chefman, Dash, Ninja, and more.
 If you’re wondering about air frying and convection cooking (they both cook with hot air), we cover that, too, below the deals.
-You probably clicked on this post to see the best air fryer deals, so here they are:
+You probably clicked on this post to see the best air fryer deals, so scroll down to find them.

 Today’s best air fryer deals

 - Farberware 3.2 Quart Oil-Less Multi-Functional Air Fryer — $50, was $99

 - Instant Vortex 6 Quart Air Fryer — $59, was $99

 - Power XL 5 qt.
 Vortex Air Fryer — $60, was $100

 - DASH Deluxe Electric Air Fryer + Oven Cooker 3-Qt — $70, was $90

 - Instant Pot Duo Crisp 11-in-1 6-Quart Pressure Cooker — $79, was $129

 - Ninja Foodi 5-in-1 Indoor Grill with 4-Quart Air Fryer — $200